HereIsJimmy/automagnet/README.md

 # Automagnet

-App that scans a webpage for Magnet links (doesn't really have to be anime).
+App that scans a webpage for Magnet links.
 Filters via "uploaders", which have the form of [UPLOADER] in the title.
 For now it works mainly with the web I use for the magnet links (the cat one), which is a server-side-rendered-web.
 If you don't use the cat web, you'll have to change atleast the 'scanDoc' function of scanner.ts
 If you use the cat web, leave the QCLI_TORRENT_SELECTOR variable as is, and set the QCLI_BASE_URL as the web url.
 I use '?f=0&c=1_2&q=1080' at the end to filter some magnets straight away.
 Just **npm i && npm run build** to build the App.
 It won't work as an SPA, atleast currently.